fahzee1/slicer/README.md

     python manage.py migrate
     python manage.py createsuperuser

-Now start the Django test server and login as the user you just created, and navigate to the image series page.
+Now start the Django test server and login as the user you just created (you will need to login at the admin page, e.g. http://127.0.0.1:8000/admin), and navigate to the image series page.
 Click the "add" button, and upload one of the sample zip-archives containing DICOM files.

-You should see it in the "home" page of the site (e.g. 127.0.0.1:8000/).
+You should see it in the "home" page of the site (e.g. http://127.0.0.1:8000/).
 There should be one row for each archive you uploaded.
 The "View" link in the table doesn't do anything.